Introduction

 Key Technologies for Food Safety and Trust

-Digital technologies are all electronic tools, devices, and systems that use digital to create, store, manage, and transmit data.
-According to the EIT, digital technologies will be trends in the food industry in 2024 [8].
+Digital technologies are all electronic tools, devices, and systems that use digital information to create, store, manage, and transmit data.
+According to the EIT, digital technologies will be in the food industry in 2024 [8].
 Examples of digital technologies that are being increasingly adopted in the food industry include [3]:

 • Big Data – large, complex data sets (e.g., food safety database records, data from sensors, multimedia content)

-• Internet of Things (IoT) – a network of connected physical devices that care to share data (e.g. sensors, embedded devices)
+• Internet of Things (IoT) – a network of connected physical devices that to share data (e.g. sensors, embedded devices)

 • Blockchain – a tamper-proof shared record-keeping system